 The model used in this Report provides an estimate of average daily water consumption over the duration of time spent on Base.
 Without exact information from plaintiffs on water consumption, it is reasonable to use national estimates of daily water intake (CTE equal to 1.313 L/day and RME equal to 3.229 L/day).
 At the same time, plaintiffs describe situations in which they consumed what they recall as large quantities of water (or fluids made from water such as "bug juice"), including physical training in hot weather.
 To ensure that this Report captures these highend water consumption scenarios, a water intake rate of 6 L/day was included.
+However, Mr. Sparks did not indicate that he consumed water at this rate.
+Therefore, the 6 L/day intake rate likely overestimates his exposures to the chemicals of interest via water consumption.

 To visualize this amount of water intake, it is useful to recall that there are 8 fluid ounces in a cup.
 Consumption of 1.313 L as drinking water in a day is equivalent to about 44.4 ounces or about 5 and a half 8-ounce cups of water.
 Consumption of 3.229 L in a day is equivalent to about 13 and a half 8-ounce cups of water (or about a full glass of water every hour during the day).
-The high-end estimate of 6 L in a day is equal to about 25 8-ounce glasses of water (or about two full glasses every hour during a 12-hour day).
+The higher-end estimate of 6 L in a day is equal to about 25 8-ounce glasses of water (or about two full glasses every hour during a 12-hour day).